Assessment

 Try This

-• What did they learn from their survey?
+• What was learned from the survey?

 • What was changed at the school as a result of the survey?